ese5160/a14g-final-submission-s25-t18-dualcore/README.md

 - **Inspiration & Problem Solution:**

 In an era of smart devices and automation, why haven’t our windows learned to take care of themselves?
-This project began with that simple yet overlooked question, reflecting the frustration of users who are either too busy or too far away to manually manage their windows.
+This project began with that simple yet overlooked question, reflecting the frustration of users who are either too busy or too far away to manage their windows manually.
 While many smart home solutions focus on lighting or HVAC, intelligent window systems remain relatively rare.
 Our system addresses this gap by combining gesture control, automated environmental response, and remote access via Node-RED—empowering users to maintain a comfortable and safe indoor environment whether they're home, at work, or asleep.

 - **Internet-Augmented functionality:**